akashsoti/akashsoti.github.io/_posts/2017-7-15-ola-shuttle-case-study.markdown

 	<h3>
 	Prototype
 	</h3>
-	<p>We obssessed on making a perfect flow for our users, this is one of them divided into different tasks that a user will go through while interacting with the product.</p>
+	<p>We obsessed on making a perfect flow for our users, this is one of them divided into different tasks that a user will go through while interacting with the product.</p>
 	<p class="full-width" style="text-align:center;"><iframe src="https://marvelapp.com/1853h31?emb=1" width="402" height="823" allowTransparency="true" frameborder="0"></iframe></p>
 </section>